 Ceilings Visually inspected from floor level.
-Ceilings are formed in lath and plaster or plasterboard. [ I Internal walls Visually inspected from floor level.
+Ceilings are formed in lath and plaster or plasterboard.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are formed in lath and plaster or are plastered on the hard.
+Internal walls are plastered on the hard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring appears a mix of suspended timber and solid concrete construction.
+Flooring is of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal doors are formed in either flush or glazed timber.
 Profile timber facings and skirtings noted.
 The kitchen comprises of wall and base units overlaid with laminated worktops.
-Chimney breasts and fireplaces None.
+Chimney breasts and fireplaces Fireplaces have been blocked and removed.
 Internal decorations Visually inspected.
-Internal decorations Painted, tiled and respatex wall panelling finishes noted.
-Internal doors skirtings and facings have a stain/varnish finish.
-Cellars None.
+Painted, papered and respatex wall panelling finishes noted.
+Internal doors, skirtings and facings have a painted finish.
+The second secon Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter and consumer unit are located within a low level enclosure in entrance hall.
+Meter and consumer unit are located within a hall cupboard.
 PVC cabling connects to 13amp power outlets.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter is located within a low level enclosure in the hall.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Visible pipework is formed in a mixture of copper and plastic plumbing materials.
-Insulated cold water storage tank located within the roof space.
-Shower room comprises a white WC, wash hand basin and shower tray.
+Visible pipework is formed in a mixture of copper and PVC plumbing materials.
+Bathroom suite comprises of white wc, wash hand basin and bath with shower over.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided via a gas fired wall mounted boiler located within a hall cupboard.
+There is a gas fired wall mounted boiler located within lounge cupboard.
 This serves radiators throughout the property.
-The boiler also provides domestic hot water via a copper circulating tank located within a hall cupboard.
+It is assumed the boiler also provides domestic hot water direct to the fittings.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is connected to the main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Smoke detector installed.
-Legislation by the Scottish Government, which took effect from compliance.

-detectors are also required where appropriate.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure
+Smoke detectors installed.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.